Ayush-raikwar/Ayush-raikwar/README.md

 -   Recorded my first longest vlog ( DJI action )
 -   YT - https://www.youtube.com/@serial_chiller_rides
 -   Have a look at my portfolio.
 Its completely made on React. - https://asr.dev-vercel.app

+-   //new
+-   Learnt how to use multimeter with DC devices today 😂
 <!---
 Ayush-raikwar/Ayush-raikwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.